 HIIT is a great way to take your fitness routine with you wherever you go.
 Most of the motions don’t require equipment and can be easily performed outside the usual gym setting.
-Take a walk in the park for a great place to HIIT it, or perform the motions in smaller spaces like a hotel room when travelling on business.
+Take a walk in the park for a great place to HIIT it, or perform the motions in smaller spaces like a hotel room when you’re travelling.

 1. The 9 Minute 2:1 Fat-Blast

-This 9 minute HIIT workout blasts fat with a 2:1 work-rest ratio that’s great for beginners or a quick and easy fitness fix.
+This nine-minute HIIT workout blasts fat with a 2:1 work-rest ratio that’s great for beginners or a quick-and-easy fitness fix.
 Work on these sets anywhere there is enough room to perform sprints.

 - Start with Sprints